Latest Litecoin (LTC) News Update

 Deep Dive

-What this means: This is bullish for LTC because it unlocks programmable utility and could attract developer capital and users from other ecosystems, potentially increasing network demand and value.
-The risk is that adoption may be slow if developer traction lags behind competing Layer-2 networks.
+What this means: This is bullish for LTC because it unlocks programmable utility and could attract developer activity and capital from the broader EVM ecosystem, potentially increasing network demand and value accrual.
+The main risk is execution—delays or technical issues could dampen the anticipated adoption impact.

 Conclusion